-Colin Bailey is a UK artist and printmaker living and working in Hastings, East Sussex.
-He lived previously in Rye for ten years and before that in Kings Cross, London for fifteen years.
-Colin is a fine art oil painter and master etcher with a love of traditional painting and printmaking methods, techniques and skills.
+Colin Bailey is a UK artist and printmaker living and working in Hastings, East Sussex, after living previously in Rye for ten years and before that in Kings Cross, London for fifteen years.
+Colin is a fine art oil painter and master etcher producing intricately worked limited edition prints with a love of traditional printmaking methods, techniques and skills.
 With a printmaker’s instinct for multiple images, Colin also utilises modern fine art technology and uses digital photography and archival quality giclée printing to reproduce his paintings as limited edition prints.

 Although, less traditional in appearance than the Larger etching presses these smaller table top presses are a triumph of modern design and can exert a hefty pressure!
-I have had no difficulty in printing all my plates except the very largest.
+They have no difficulty in printing all sizes of plates except the very largest.

 Ryepress has experienced some drastic changes recently and the website is undergoing a well needed overhaul starting with a migration to WordPress.
 Technology has moved on and the Times, they have indeed changed.
 The old website had become an out of date, sprawling monster, a horrible experience on tablet or smart phone and almost impossible to maintain.
 I apologise for the tardiness in addressing this and hope that returning visitors and customers will bear with me while I climb the new learning curve!

 I have taken the opportunity of this redesign to introduce a less formal approach and have included (at some risk!) a blog page.
 In this I hope to inform, amuse and possibly offend.